c-mertes/autoCorrection/README.rst

 Activate virtual environment
 ==================
-Together with the autoCorrect package you will get
+Together with the autoCorrection package you will get

         'tensorflow',
         'toolz',